particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

-To ensure that your device is able to collect and send diagnostic data to the Particle Device Cloud, you will need to ensure that the device is running a system firmware version equal to or greater than `0.8.0`.
-For information on managing system firmware, check out the [system firmware guide](/guide/tools-and-features/system-firmware/).
+To ensure that your device is able to collect and send diagnostic data to the Particle Device Cloud, you will need to ensure that the device is running a Device OS version equal to or greater than `0.8.0`.
+For information on managing Device OS versions, check out the [Device OS guide](/guide/tools-and-features/device-os/).

 {{#if electron}}
 ### SIM Card